 Opens Up Airways

 If you are dealing with sinus issues or a clogged nose, face steaming may help.
-Breathing in the steam is a great way to open up airways and loosen mucus to make breathing easier.
+Breathing in the steam whether it’s in the shower using vapor disks or using the face steaming treatment, both open up airways and loosen mucus to make breathing easier.

 You won’t need anything fancy to start with face steaming.
 If you have access to water, a pot, and a stove, you can begin face steaming today.